svartalf/python-2gis/README.md

 ## Contributing

-If you want to contribute, follow the [pep8](http://www.python.org/dev/peps/pep-0008/) guideline, and include the tests.
+If you want to contribute, follow the [pep8](http://www.python.org/dev/peps/pep-0008/) guideline.